 She took the more cautious avenue first, agreeing to attend physical rehabilitation.
 However, after two months the pain had not only persisted, but gotten worse.
 She returned for cortisone shots, hoping to avoid the hip replacement she had been dreading since its first mention.
 Still, the cortisone shots couldn’t alleviate Fran’s pain.

 She began seeking other pain management techniques, visiting an acupuncturist and taking tai chi classes, a fitness routine that promotes posture, stability, balance and an overall healthy hip.
 Although the acupuncture managed and lessened Fran’s pain, she knew that it wasn’t treating the underlying problem.

-So, after six months of natural techniques and doctor recommendations and 13 months after her injury, Fran set up her first appointment at the Rothman Institute at Riddle Hospital with orthopedic surgeon Dr. Peter Sharkey after a recommendation from a friend.
+So, after six months of natural techniques and doctor recommendations and 13 months after her injury, Fran set up her first appointment at the Rothman Institute at Riddle Hospital with orthopaedic surgeon Dr. Peter Sharkey after a recommendation from a friend.
 During that appointment, Dr. Sharkey delivered the news to her that a hip replacement was her best and only option for long-term recovery.

 “He took an x-ray and told me I was bone-on-bone and that I needed a hip replacement.
 He didn’t dance around the issue and very direct with the kind of treatment I needed,” Fran says.

 Dr. Sharkey emphasized the progress that hip replacement surgery has made and the benefits that it had for Fran and other patients like her.